Frank R. Stockton: Life

-Born in Philadelphia in 1834, Stockton was the son of a prominent Methodist minister who discouraged him from a writing career.
-After marrying Mary Ann Edwards Tuttle, he and his wife moved to Burlington, New Jersey, where he produced some of his first literary work.
+Stockton was born in Philadelphia in 1834, the son of a prominent Methodist minister who discouraged him from a writing career.
+He married Mary Ann Edwards Tuttle and moved to Burlington, New Jersey, where he produced his first literary work.
 The couple then moved to Nutley, New Jersey.

-For years he supported himself as a wood engraver until his father's death in 1860.
+For years, he supported himself as a wood engraver until his father's death in 1860.
 In 1867, he moved back to Philadelphia to write for a newspaper founded by his brother.
-His first fairy tale, "Ting-a-ling," was published that year in The Riverside Magazine; his first book collection appeared in 1870.
+His first fairy tale was "Ting-a-ling", published that year in The Riverside Magazine; his first book collection appeared in 1870.
 He was also an editor for Hearth and Home magazine in the early 1870s.
 Around 1899, he moved to Charles Town, West Virginia.

-He died in Washington, DC, on April 20, 1902, of a cerebral hemorrhage and is buried at The Woodlands in Philadelphia.
+Stockton died in Washington, D.C. on April 20, 1902 of a cerebral hemorrhage.
+He is buried at The Woodlands in Philadelphia.

 Writings

 Stockton avoided the didactic moralizing common to children's stories of the time.
-Instead, he humorously poked fun at greed, violence, abuse of power and other human foibles, describing his fantastic characters' adventures in a charming, matter-of-fact way in stories like "The Griffin and the Minor Canon" (1885) and "The Bee-Man of Orn" (1887).

-These last two stories were republished in 1963 and 1964, respectively, in editions illustrated by Maurice Sendak.
+Instead, he humorously poked fun at greed, violence, abuse of power, and other human foibles, describing his fantastic characters' adventures in a charming, matter-of-fact way in stories such as "The Griffin and the Minor Canon" (1885) and "The Bee-Man of Orn" (1887).
+These two stories were republished in 1963 and 1964 in editions illustrated by Maurice Sendak.
 "The Griffin and the Minor Canon" won a Lewis Carroll Shelf Award in 1963.